 Candlestick Charts

-Now, each candlestick in the chart represents 4 important information about how price moved during that time period:
+Each candlestick in the chart represents 4 important information about how the price of the asset moved during that specific time period:

 Bullish Candlestick

-If a candlestick opened and closed at a higher price at the end of a period or timeframe, that is a bullish candlestick.
+If a candlestick opened at one price, and then closed at a higher price at the end of a period or timeframe, that is a bullish candlestick.

 Bearish Candlestick

-If a candlestick opened and closed at a lower price then that is a bearish candlestick.
+If a candlestick opened at one price, and then closed at a lower price at the end of the period / timeframe, then that is a bearish candlestick.

-Once you have all these bullish and bearish candlesticks form one after another in a chart, you have a candlestick chart.
+Once you have all these bullish and bearish candlesticks together, one after another in a chart, then you have a candlestick chart.

 Below is an example of a GBPCHF daily candlestick chart:

-- each of these candlestick represents 1 day=24 hours.
+• Each of these candlesticks represents 1 day (24 hours).
 Once 24 hours is up, the next candlestick forms.
+This is also referred to as a daily chart.

 How To Read And Analyze A Candlestick Chart